MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/new-in-windows-mdm-enrollment-management.md

 ### Get command inside an atomic command is not supported

-In Windows 10 and 11, a Get command inside an atomic command is not supported.
+In Windows 10 and Windows 11, a Get command inside an atomic command is not supported.

 ### Apps installed using WMI classes are not removed